 How Long Do Stink Bugs Live?

-Stink bugs live averagely between 6-8 months.
+Stink bugs live on average between 6-8 months.
 However, a stink bug’s life span varies depending on species and area.

 According to the University of Arkansas, the adult rice stink insect, which may be found east of the Rocky Mountains, has a life span of 50 days.
 According to New Mexico State University, the adult conchuela stink bug, which may be found in New Mexico and Texas, has a lifespan of more than 70 days.